adyanthm/axiom-engine/README.md

 ## 📜 License

 Axiom Engine is released under the MIT License.
-Built with ❤️ by the Axiom Team.
+Built with ❤️ by Adyanth M.